 Raised in Marin County, enjoying nature, school, books and food, she wanted to be a farmer when she grew up, figuring that feeding people was one of the noblest of professions.
 She attended UC Davis before moving to the Santa Ynez Valley in 1986.
 She raised her three daughters, while working various jobs in the nonprofit world, including owning her own bookstore.
-Prior to her position as Executive Director for Veggie Rescue, she was marketing manager for 8 years at New Frontiers .
+Prior to her position as Executive Director for Veggie Rescue, she was Marketing Manager at New Frontiersfor 8 years.
 “I still enjoy feeding people, and while I’m not a farmer, working for Veggie Rescue is quite possibly even better.”
 She resides in Ballard with her husband and their menagerie.

 Born and raised in Lompoc, Ashley Costa graduated from UCLA in 2009 with a Bachelor’s of Science Degree in Political Science and a minor in Portuguese.
 She was elected to the Lompoc City Council in 2010 as the youngest Councilwoman ever elected in Lompoc and served until 2014.
 Ashley is now the Executive Director of the Lompoc-based non-profit, the Lompoc Valley Community Healthcare Organization and facilitates the Healthy Lompoc Coalition, a multi-sector stakeholder group created to address the current health issues in the community.
 Committed to her own health journey, she is an avid CrossFit athlete and owns a local boutique strength and conditioning gym in Lompoc.